 Pumpkin is ideal for cooking various dishes because it features a depth of flavor not found in other types of squash.
 Pumpkin recipes are naturally nutritious but they can be made even healthier by using low-carb and low-fat ingredients.
 Other vegetables and even fruits can be added to boost not just the nutritive content but also the taste.

 It is certainly fun to use pumpkins as Halloween decorations, however, making use of nature’s bounty is an extra pleasure.
 Such recipes can be delightful treats especially during the cool fall season when pumpkins are so plentiful.
 You can even serve your soups and dips in a carved out pumpkin to make your meals more fun, appetizing, and indulgent.

 Most pumpkin recipes are desserts and soups.
 This can be attributed to the fact that pumpkin has a natural sweetness and richness that is uncommon in other vegetables.
-The starchiness of the vegetable also makes it ideal for baking.
+The starchiness of the vegetable also makes it ideal for baking, whether in pie or in a muffin.
 Here are some of the most popular healthy pumpkin recipes that have been passed across the generations.

 Roasted pumpkin-apple soup – Pumpkins are combined with slices of apples in this dish.
 The result is a velvety pumpkin soup that can be served as a first course for a delightful meal.
 Apples provide the hint of sweetness to the soup.
 They also make the recipe more nutritious because apples are rich not just in vitamins and minerals but also antioxidants.

 Maple-pumpkin custards – Thanksgiving meals can never be complete without pumpkin recipes.
 This one is among the most commonly served during the occasion.
 Maple syrup makes it ideally sinful and rich.
 Grade B dark amber syrup is recommended to bring about that great maple flavor.
 The elegant custards are made of pumpkin pie and real whipped cream.